SimonFlapse/RedMew/docs/Builders.md

 # [Work in progress] Guide on using the map_gen/shared/builders
 Currently our builders module contains 83 functions assisting our map creation.
 This wiki entry strives to document the usage of these.

+This guide might not be enough information, but it sure beats no information at all.
+If you need any assistance please visit www.redmew.com/discord we'll be happy to assist in #devtalk or #mapgen

 ## Basic map generation
 Basic map generation using our map_gen/shared/generate module consists of the usage of functions returning true or false for a given coordinate.
 Notice that factorios map generation works before the scenarios', the true or false only determines whether to keep the current map or remove it entirely, leaving void in its place.